rubys/bootstrap/bylaws.md

 Director.
-The $FOUNDATION may also have, at the discretion of the Board, an Executive Director, one or more Vice-Presidents, one or more Assistant Secretaries and/or Assistant Treasurers, and such other Officers with such titles, terms of office and duties as may be elected in accordance with the provisions of
-### Section 6.3.
-The President shall be nominated by the Platinum Members, and shall preside over meetings
-of the Board.
+The $FOUNDATION may also have, at the discretion of the Board, an Executive Director, one or more Vice-Presidents, one or more Assistant Secretaries and/or Assistant Treasurers, and such other Officers with such titles, terms of office and duties as may be elected in accordance with the provisions of Section 6.3.
+The President shall be nominated by the Platinum Members, and shall preside over meetings of the Board.
 No two offices may be held by the same person and no two Officers may be employed by the same Company, unless there are fewer than four Directors at such time.

 ### Section 6.2 Vacancies

 A vacancy in any office because of death, resignation, removal, disqualification or any other cause shall be filled in the manner prescribed in these By-laws for regular elections to such office and may be filled by the Board, at its discretion.

 ### Section 6.3 Election

 The Board at its annual meeting each year shall choose a President, an Executive Director, a Secretary and a Treasurer.
 Other Officers may be elected by the Board at any such meeting, and any or all Officers may be replaced, at any other meeting of, or by written consent of, the Board.

 ### Section 6.4 Tenure

 Each Officer of the $FOUNDATION shall hold office until his or her successor is chosen and qualifies, unless a different term is specified in the vote choosing or electing him, or until his or her earlier death, resignation or removal.
 Any Officer elected by the Board may be removed at any time by the Board or a Board Committee duly authorized to do so.
 Any Officer may resign by delivering his or her written resignation to the $FOUNDATION at its principal place of business or to the Secretary.
-Such resignation shall

-be effective upon receipt unless it is specified to be effective at some other time or upon the happening of some other event.
+Such resignation shall be effective upon receipt unless it is specified to be effective at some other time or upon the happening of some other event.

 ### Section 6.5 President and Executive Director

 (a) The President shall have all of the powers normally associated with the role of chief executive officer and preside at all meetings of the Board and the Members, in addition to any other power granted the President under these By-laws or by applicable law.
 The President shall oversee the management of the business of the $FOUNDATION and see that all orders and resolutions of the Board are carried into effect.
-Without limiting the foregoing, the President shall: (i) Execute bonds, mortgages, and other contracts requiring a seal, under the seal of the $FOUNDATION, except where required or permitted by law to be otherwise signed and executed and except where the signing and execution thereof shall be expressly delegated by the Board to some other Officer or agent of the $FOUNDATION; and (ii) Oversee the Executive Director (if any).
+Without limiting the foregoing, the President shall:
+ (i) Execute bonds, mortgages, and other contracts requiring a seal, under the seal of the $FOUNDATION, except where required or permitted by law to be otherwise signed and executed and except where the signing and execution thereof shall be expressly delegated by the Board to some other Officer or agent of the $FOUNDATION; and (ii) Oversee the Executive Director (if any).

-(b)      The Executive Director (if any) shall preside over the day-to-day affairs of the Foundation under the direction of the Board and the President and perform such other duties and have such other powers as the Board or the President may from time to time prescribe.
+(b) The Executive Director (if any) shall preside over the day-to-day affairs of the
+$FOUNDATION under the direction of the Board and the President and perform such other duties and have such other powers as the Board or the President may from time to time prescribe.

 ### Section 6.6 Vice-Presidents